Leading a work team requires practice and skill-building. Here are the 7 abilities that an efficient team leader in software development must have.

 Integrity is a concept of consistency of actions, values, methods, expectations, and outcomes.
-It is an important attribute of a great leader to demonstrate commitment to do the right thing for the right reason, regardless of the circumstances and to make the team members to follow him/her in these values and ethical practices.
+It is an important attribute of a great leader to demonstrate commitment to do the right thing for the right reason, regardless of the circumstances, and to make the team members follow him/her in these values and ethical practices.

 Integrity makes a leader highly trusted, and leaders who inspire trust obtain better results and loyalty from the working team.

 Being a good team leader in software development is not just a matter of having charisma.
 It involves a set of skills and attributes that people acquire through experience.
 Having great leaders will definitely impact your software solution’s result.

 Can you add another quality that these leaders must have?